maxheld83/pandoc-action/README.md

 It is based on the [`pandoc/latex`](https://hub.docker.com/r/pandoc/latex/) docker image and thus ships with LaTeX, so you can also convert right through to PDF.
 The action currently uses pandoc 2.6 and will be upgrade periodically.
+If you would like to see an upgrade, please [file an issue](http://github.com/maxheld83/pandoc/issues).

 ## Secrets